bhagyaspire/cloudhealth-tools/README.md

 ## TOOLS

+These tools are installed into your path to be used via the CLI.

 ### perspective-tool

 The perspective-tool provides a programmatic way to interact with perspectives.
 It can do this either via [raw JSON schemas as described in the CloudHealth API Guide](http://apidocs.cloudhealthtech.com/#perspectives_introduction-to-perspectives-api) or via YAML based spec files.